OP-EX/Automatically-Keep-Mobile-Hotspot-Alive-Windows10-11/README.md

 **Event ID you need the know:**

-Event ID 10000 is for NetworkProfile
+Event ID 11001 is for WLAN-AutoConfig

 Event ID 8008 is for WLAN-AutoConfig